 There really was a dirty dossier that Hillary paid for, wasn't there?

-How did he not know who fusion GPS is?
+How did he not know who Fusion GPS is?

 How would he be interested in the Trump Tower meeting?

-He didn't care about uh dossier full of Russian lies.
+How is it possible he didn't care about a dossier full of Russian lies?

 Because their obvious objective from day one was to try to make a legal case against the president.

-They couldn't do that, so they ended up trying to make a political case, uh, and it's all unraveling on them.
+They couldn't do that, so they ended up trying to make a political case, and it's all unraveling on them.

 Trey Gowdy had a great line.

-I wish I thought of it on Fox, which was unfortunately the person who learned the most about the Mueller report today was Bob Mueller.
+I wish I thought of it on Fox, which was, unfortunately, the person who learned the most about the Mueller report today was Bob Mueller.

-Tom.
+Last word, Tom.

 I forgot who was talking.